Mobility

 third country associated to the programme (North Macedonia, Serbia, Iceland, Liechtenstein, Norway, Turkey)

-Physical mobility: from 2 days to 2 months (excluding travel time)
+Physical mobility: from 2 to 60 days, excluding travel time

 Evaluation criteria and procedure

-All eligible and complete applications will be reviewed by the E+ mobility Selection Committee, which is composed of members from the Education Office and departmental educational coordination units of ITM.
+All eligible and complete applications will be reviewed by the E+ mobility Selection Committee, which is composed by ITM members from the Education Office and departmental educational coordination units.
 The following evaluation criteria will be considered:

-The added value of the teaching period abroad at individual level (staff member) and the strategic value for ITM
+The added value of the training period abroad at individual level (staff member) and the strategic value for ITM

-Submission E+ grant application: Send your completed application form and motivation letter by e-mail to the Education Office (erasmusplusmobility@itg.be).
+Submission E+ grant application: Send your completed application form, motivation letter and study plan by e-mail to erasmusplusmobility@itg.be.

 Erasmus+ opportunities for outgoing student mobility: studies and traineeships